Format Specific Guidelines

 Images you find "on the internet" are usually copyright-protected, which means you need to be careful about how you reuse them.
 Luckily, there is an ever-growing number of images that have been made available with Creative Commons licenses or other licenses allowing an image's reuse.
 If you are going to use these images, familiarize yourself with the license types; CC-By, for example, requires attribution of the creator, while CC-SA requires anything reusing the image is licensed with the same Creative Commons CC-SA license.

-The following resources are excellent for finding images that allow some reuse.
-Always remember to check the image's license to confirm its permitted use(s).
+The following resources are excellent for finding media that allow some reuse.
+Always remember to check the image's license to confirm its permitted use(s)

-• Flickr A photo site with a wide variety of photos licensed for reuse
+- Flickr A photo site with a wide variety of archival and contemporary photos, many available under Creative Commons licenses.

-• Google Advanced Image Search Use Google to search for reusable images by selecting the appropriate choice from the 'usage rights' drop down menu
+- Google Advanced Image Search Filter search results to show only images that are free to use by selecting Creative Commons licenses from the 'usage rights' drop down menu

 Citing Images